LucasJMO/E6Plus/classes/Soldier.md

 **Problem Solver**(Ex): A 2nd level soldier may expend a swift action and gain the benefits of any [Combat] feat for which he meets the prerequisites and use it for a number of rounds equal to his class level.
 This ability may be used once per hour.

 **Pack Mule**(Ex): A 3rd level soldier suffers no penalties for carrying a medium load, and may retrieve stored items from his person without provoking an attack of opportunity.

-**Weapon Training**(Ex): A 4th level soldier gains the ability to become proficient with any weapon he spends a full day training with.
-He may take no other actions during this day, and if he is interrupted he loses all progress and must begin again.

 **Improved Delay**(Ex): A 5th level soldier may delay his actions in one round without compromising his initiative in the next round.
 In addition, a soldier may interrupt another action with his delayed action like it was a readied action (though he does not have to announce his intentions beforehand).